MicrosoftDocs/microsoft-365-community/Community/working-with-modern-clientside-pages-using-pnp-powershell.md

 ---
 # Working with modern client-side pages using PnP PowerShell

-If you need to work with SharePoint Online, either it's doing some minor modification or build a custom SharePoint provisioning solution, PnP PowerShell is one of the greatest tool there is, it will help you achieve your goals.
+If you need to work with SharePoint Online, either it's doing some minor modification or build a custom SharePoint provisioning solution, PnP PowerShell is one of the greatest tool there is, it will certainly help you achieve your goals.

-Now PnP is a lot more than just PowerShell, but since I'm an IT-Pro at heart PowerShell is the number one tool I have in my toolkit.
+Now PnP is a lot more than just PowerShell, but since I'm an IT-Pro at heart, PowerShell is the number one tool I have in my toolkit.

-First thing first, If you are unfamiliar or new to PnP head over to PnP PowerShell overview to get introductions and guidance on how to setup this.
+First thing first, if you are unfamiliar or new to PnP, head over to PnP PowerShell overview to get introductions and guidance on how to setup this.

 * [PnP PowerShell overview](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps)

-Client-side pages is a big topic, in this article I will cover some real world use cases and how I've solved them with PnP PowerShell
+Client-side pages is a big topic, in this article I will cover some real world use cases where I've been using PnP PowerShell.

 ## Some basics:

->* Client-side page, is a term we use to tell others that the page we are working with is a SharePoint modern .aspx page.
+>* Client-side page, is a term we use to tell others that the page we are working with is a SharePoint modern ".aspx" page.
 >* Currently Site Designs and Site Scripts don't have support for Client-side pages
 >* You should be owner of the site you are working with, it will make a lot of things easier